 anticoagulant medicine warfarin (such as Coumadin), talk to your doctor before

 using cranberry to prevent a UTI.

-urinary tract infections.
-Cochrane Database of Systematic Reviews (1).
+Jepson RG, et al. (2012).
+Cranberries for preventing urinary tract infections.
+Cochrane Database of Systematic Reviews, (10).

 Barbosa-Cesnik C, et al. (2011).
 Cranberry juice fails to prevent recurrent urinary tract infection: Results from a randomized placebo-controlled trial.
 Clinical Infectious Diseases, 52(1): 23–30.